jakobbbb/pvs-uebung-5/README.md

 ## running

 A Makefile has been provided.
-To select an iteration of the kernel, pass the `COMPILE_TASK` option.
+To select an iteration of the kernel, pass the `KERNEL` option.
 E.g., to run and test the first optimization of the kernel run:
 ```
-make test COMPILE_TASK=1
+make test KERNEL=1
 ```